mttschltz/kittythinks/content/food-security-part-iv.md

 The optimists are also questionable.
 Lomborg in particular is disagreeable.
 His book is full of cherry-picked data and an almost insidious lack of acknowledgement of the importance of biodiversity.\
 Simultaneously, Rosling may have better intentions as a physician, but he too cherry-picks upward-trending data and omits negative trends entirely.
 His idea that making poorer people richer will not lead to them wanting the same benefits as the currently rich is also delusional.

+This leaves the balanced stance and the politically focused one.

+Initially, Godfray and Beddington were the most convincing to me.
+The suggestions for agronomic changes and better management of agricultural practices appear useful - except that their immediate caution that the interplay of those changes is complex and 'requires more research', makes them too vague.
+Likewise, to a large degree, Godfray and Beddington still adhere to the Malthusian idea that the most important thing is more food.
+They neglect the distribution issue and do not adequately address how intensifying agriculture would not lead to the same or similar issues as industrial farming does today.\
+Conversely, after the initial shine of nuance wore off, I also came to wonder if _not_ taking a solid stance in either direction isn't just a cheap way to hand over responsibility for true change to those braver to act.

+Lastly, Sen's point of emphasis - that food security isn't about scientific or technological concerns but about societal and political action - is attractive.